 The treehouse room were rather fabulous, it has to be said: the first thing you see on entering is the glass wall right in front of you, which completely slides away to reveal a private balcony on which are table and chairs, reclining sunloungers and yes, your very own hot tub, all ready and steaming away.

-Back in the main room were the attributes of a luxury suite – a massive flatscreen TV, a wonderfully-squashy sofa practically hidden under hundreds of cushions, log-burning stove, an impressive sound system – but there was also an attention to detail which gave it a very welcoming air.
+Back in the main room were the attributes of a luxury suite – a massive flatscreen TV, a wonderfully-squashy sofa practically hidden under hundreds of cushions, log-burning stove, free wifi throughout, an impressive sound system – but there was also an attention to detail which gave it a very welcoming air.

 A basket of white, fluffy towels by the doors awaited people coming in from the hot tub, a well-equipped kitchenette offered everything from freshly ground coffee, posh almonds, jars of sweets and little truffles and there was fresh milk in the fridge, alongside complimentary bottles of cider and a very welcome half bottle of Taittinger champagne.